 CREDITS

-This interview was recorded and produced by D Orxata
+This episode was produced by D Orxata

-Executive Producer: Lynn Casper
+Executive production and intro/outro by Lynn Casper

 Struggling with business financials?
 Homoground uses SusieQ Bookkeeping, a motley crew of queer bookkeepers and accountants who love the finances as much as you love your business.
 At SQB they know that entrepreneurs of all kinds need to spend their time doing what they love and growing, not worrying about payroll and taxes.
 SQB provides financial and administrative support to all industries tailored to your needs.